Humulus lupulus L.

 In Missori, three varieties of the species are recognized, and are distinguished by leaf lobing and density of hairs and glands on the leaf undersurface.
 Another species, H. japonicus Sieb. & Zucc., is very similar but has 5-lobed leaves.
 This species, also known as Japanese hops, is considered a noxious and invasive pest, often growing rampantly on riverbanks and overwhelming other vegetation.
 The hairs on its stems and petioles are stiff and sharp enough to draw blood on bare legs of anyone careless enough to walk through a patch of the plants.
 It has no value in brewing.

-Photographs taken at Lincoln Boyhood Memorial Park, IN., 8-4-06 (DETenaglia); also near St. Albans, Franklin County, MO, 10-15-2011, and along Fox Creek, St. Louis County, MO, 9-2-2020 (SRTurner).
+Photographs taken at Lincoln Boyhood Memorial Park, IN., 8-4-06 (DETenaglia); also near St. Albans, Franklin County, MO, 10-15-2011, along Fox Creek, St. Louis County, MO, 9-2-2020, and along the Katy Trail near Marthasville, Warren County, MO, 9-15-2024 (SRTurner).